 I dropped out of high school mid-way through 11th grade and have never looked back.
 I do not have any formal training or education beyond that, except for short, varied classes here and there.
 Virtually everything I know and have learned has been self-taught, which has been something of a struggle.
-It seems that I have had to learn by experience, the hard way, and life has dealt me some pretty severe lessons, but I am still here.
+It seems that I learn best by experience, the hard way, and life has dealt me some pretty severe lessons, but I am still here.
 And still learning.
-And finally beginning to understand the reason why I went through what I did and what I have to do with it.
+And finally beginning to understand the reason why I went through what I did and what I should be doing with it.
 Perhaps this is what wisdom means.